Healthy Homes Assessment Te Marua

 Rental Property Home Assessments Te Marua

-The areas of rental property that are affected by the Healthy Homes Standard in Te Marua include each:
+Areas of rental properties that are impacted to the Healthy Homes Standards in Te Marua include each:

 • Living Rooms